-INEGI is the official Mexican government web site for census, statistical and geograhic information.
+INEGI is the official Mexican government web site for census, statistical and geographic information.
 The site contains data on economics, population, geography and other data.
-Search UCAT under Keyword "INEGI" OR "Instituto Nacional de Estadistica" for more
+Search Library Quick Search Catalog under Keyword "INEGI" OR "Instituto Nacional de Estadistica" for more

 The primary reference tool to the world's population literature.
-It presents an annotated bibliography of recently published books, journal articles, working papers, and other materials on population topics.
-This website provides a searchable and browsable database containing 46,035 abstracts of demograhic literature published in Population Index in the period 1986-2000.
+It presents an annotated bibliography of published books, journal articles, working papers, and other materials on population topics.
+Published from 1937-1999.
 Citations only.

 Information about the organization's history, charter and organizational structure.
 The four "pillars" of the OAS are democracy, human rights, security, and development.
 The website also provides links to resources on these topics.

 Provides basic statistics from the previous year on the economic, sociodemographic and environmental situation in the region.
 These data are part of the statistics available on CEPALSTAT, the ECLAC portal for statistical databases and publications